 European Union Intellectual Property Office (EUIPO)

 Representatives of the office take part in the work of the EUIPO Management Board, Budget Committee and expert working groups.
-After 1,5 years, the meetings of the EUIPO Management Board and the Budget Committee took place on the spot in Alicante.
+The meetings of the EUIPO Management Board and the Budget Committee took place on the spot in Alicante.
 The Estonian Patent Office participates in several cooperation projects by EUIPO.
-The office and EUIPO exchange data.
-In cooperation with EUIPO, the new software for examination of trade marks and industrial designs, and offered e-services were updated.
-The Estonian Patent Office continues to introduce the European Union trade mark and Community design protection systems to a broader public.
-Folders and brochures on protection of industrial designs and trade marks have been published; relevant training and consultations have been provided.
+The Office and EUIPO exchange data.
+In cooperation with EUIPO, the new software for examination of trade marks and industrial designs and e-services were updated.
+The Estonian Patent Office continues to introduce the European Union trade mark and community design protection systems to a broader public.
+Brochures on protection of industrial designs and trade marks have been published; relevant training and consultations have been provided.
 All that has taken place based on bilateral cooperation agreements with EUIPO.